Imágenes de página

 Ibid.
 5

 Paris-balls.
-To that end, as matching to his youth and vanity, I did prefent him with
+To that end, as matching to his youth and vanity, I did present him with those Paris-balls

 Paris-garden.
 Do you take the court for Paris-garden